Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Symmetry and Fractionalization in Fermionic Topological Phases

-Since these are extensions of the symmetry fractionalization from the quasiparticle theory to the full theory including vortices, we think of the extensions as encoding the symmetry fractionalization of the vorticity, beyond what is already encoded in the symmetry fractionalization of the quasiparticles.
+Since these are extensions of the symmetry fractionalization from the quasiparticle theory to the full theory including vortices, we think of the extensions as encoding the symmetry fractionalization of the vorticity.